SHARP Frequently Asked Questions and Answers

 Q: I have a cat/rabbit/small animal, can I adopt or foster with you?

 A: It is VERY rare when we get a dog that has been raised with cats or has passed a cat test at the shelter.
 These are the ONLY dogs we will place in homes with a cat.
-Given the prey drive instinct with the breed, we will not place dogs over 6 months of age that are not proven to be cat-friendly into a home with a cat.
+Given the prey drive instinct with the breed, we will not place dogs that are not proven to be cat-friendly into a home with a cat.

 Q: How do I apply to adopt or foster?